Geometric analysis on real analytic manifolds: Introduction

 In Section~\ref{sec:fibre-norms} we give fibre norms for various jet bundles that are used to define seminorms corresponding to the geometric constructions of interest.
 In Section~\ref{sec:jet-estimates} we put all of our work from Sections~\ref{sec:tensor-constructions}--\ref{sec:fibre-norms} to use to prove Lemma~\ref{lem:pissynabla}\@, the technical lemma which makes everything work.
 The lemma gives a very precise estimate for the fibre norms of derivatives of coefficients that arise in the recursive constructions of Section~\ref{sec:lift-isomorphisms}\@.
 There is no wiggle room in the form of the required estimate, and this is one of the reasons why the computations of Sections~\ref{sec:tensor-constructions}--\ref{sec:lift-isomorphisms} are so laboriously carried out; these computations need to be understood at a high resolution.
 Once we have these estimates, however, in Section~\ref{sec:independent} we show that the fibre-norms for jet bundles obtained in Section~\ref{sec:fibre-norms} behave in the proper way as to make the topologies we construct independent of our choices of connections and metrics.
 This is stated as Lemma~\ref{lem:G1G2comp}\@.
 The actual proving of the independence of the topologies is carried out by proving in Theorem~\ref{the:same-topology} that the topologies are each the same as a topology described using local forms of the seminorms.
 This device of using a local description carries two benefits. \begin{compactenum} \item It provide the local description of the seminorms.
 While our approach is intrinsic as much as this is possible, sometimes in practice one must work locally, and having the explicit local formulae for the fibre norms is beneficial. \item While we have tried to make our treatment intrinsic, there is a crucial point where a \emph{local} estimate for the growth of derivatives becomes unavoidable, resting as it does on the Cauchy estimates for holomorphic functions.
-In our proof of Theorem~\ref{the:same-topology} is where this seemingly unavoidable local estimate is not avoided. \end{compactenum} Finally, in Section~\ref{sec:continuity}\@, we prove continuity of some representative and some important geometric constructions.
-There is a long list of these constructions and we only give representatives; we hope that the tools we develop in the paper, and put to use in Section~\ref{sec:continuity}\@, will make it easy for researchers down the road to prove some important results in the real analytic setting where continuity is crucial.
+In our proof of Theorem~\ref{the:same-topology} is where this seemingly unavoidable local estimate is not avoided. \end{compactenum}